katopz/ore/README.md

 Alpine "working": 50MB → Alpine "optimized": 40MB (10MB saved, but doesn't work)
 ```

-**Key Learning**: Ubuntu 24.04 provides the optimal balance of size savings and proven reliability.
+**Key Learning**: debian:bullseye-slim provides the optimal balance of size savings and proven reliability.
 The 28MB binary is the actual floor - that's what our Rust application weighs.
+All ORE functionality works including Solana integration.

 **🔍 Binary Size Analysis**:
 - All images: 28MB binary (constant across all working versions)